≡ Menu

 Similarly, Ford Credit’s sources of liquidity include cash, borrowing capacity, and cash provided by operating activities.

-With this level of liquidity, Ford can easily cover its payments, which average only US$32 billion per year between 2023 and 2025, as shown in the previous section.
+With this level of liquidity, Ford can easily cover its payments, which average only $37 billion per year between fiscal year 2024 and 2026, as seen in the previous section.

-Even without including operating cash flow, Ford’s liquidity is over US$100 billion and can cover upcoming payments for the next three years.
+Even without including operating cash flow, Ford’s liquidity is over $100 billion and can cover upcoming payments for the next three years.

 Back To Table Of Contents